 Skunks, Fever, Rain

 While waiting for the rest of the Denny Party, Lee Terry went off to borrow a froe (an ax for cutting shingles) from the Duwamish settlers.
 While Terry was gone, skunks ate Denny's food, and he cut himself with an ax and came down with a fever.
 He was therefore very happy to see the Exact but the feeling was not mutual.
-The women and children in the Denny Party wept when they saw the unfinished cabin standing roofless in the rain.
+Women and children in the Denny Party reportedly wept when they saw the unfinished cabin standing roofless in the rain.

 The approximate landing site is marked today by the Alki Pylon at the foot of 63rd Avenue SW and Alki Avenue SW.
 It lists the Denny Party, using the term "and wife" in lieu of naming the women.
 The members of the Denny party were:

 - Arthur A. Denny, his wife Mary Ann (Boren) Denny (1822-1912), their children Louisa C. Denny (b.1844), Lenora Denny (1847-1915), and Rolland H. Denny (b.
 1851);

 - Carson D. Boren (1824-1912), his wife Mary Boren (1831-1906), their daughter Gertrude Boren (1850-1912), and Carson's younger sister Louisa Boren (1827-1918);

 - William N. Bell (1817-1887), his wife Sarah Bell (1819-1856), and their daughters Laura Bell (1842-1887), Olive Bell (b.
 1846), Virginia Bell (1847-1931), and Lavinia Bell (1851-1857);